syyao/alx-system_engineering-devops/0x01-shell_permissions/README.md

 su betty : switch to user betty whoiam : print the to the current user
-groups: prints all the groups of the current user part of
+groups: prints all the groups of the current user part of sudo chown betty hello : changes the owner file hello to the user betty